 Think about what this means.
 You get home from work and you need to start dinner.
 But with sous vide, starting dinner doesn't mean you let everything else go.
 Instead, you toss some meat in a water bath and go do other things for an hour (or three) while it cooks.
-Come back, toss a salad together, roast up some veg, and you're done. sous vide: passing fad or here to stay?
+Come back, toss a salad together or roast up some veg, and you're done.

 Sous vide is spectacular for freeing up your time and allowing you to focus on other tasks while your proteins (and/or other foods) cook.
 No other kitchen tool can do this for you.

 Locks in Moisture.
 Vacuum-sealed bags provide 100% moisture retention, so your food will always stay juicy and flavorful.
 This makes sous vide the best method bar none for some foods, such as lean proteins and traditionally tough cuts, like pork shoulder and brisket.
 It's also fantastic for vegetables--you can pop a seasoned bag of carrots (or whatever) in a water bath and with a little butter, they make their own serving sauce.
 Genius.

 Inexpensive.
 Early adapters to sous vide had to pay close to $1000 for a laboratory-precision immersion circulator.
 They look like this: